UMC 25x6/4x8 / N38

 Avoid drilling or mechanical processing of neodymium magnets.
 Once crushed into fine powder or dust, this material becomes highly flammable.

 Not all neodymium magnets are toys, so do not let children play with them.
-Small magnets pose a serious choking hazard or can attract to each other in the intestines.
-In such cases, the only solution is to undergo surgery to remove the magnets, and otherwise, it can even lead to death.
+In such a situation, surgery is necessary to remove them.
+In the worst case scenario, it can result in death.

 Neodymium magnets can demagnetize at high temperatures.

 In certain circumstances, Neodymium magnets can lose their magnetism when subjected to high temperatures.

 Neodymium magnets are the strongest magnets ever created, and their power can surprise you.